What is VSME and Why Swiss SMEs Need It

 Learn about the EFRAG Voluntary SME Sustainability Reporting Standard and how it helps Swiss small and medium enterprises meet growing sustainability requirements.

-The Voluntary SME Sustainability Reporting Standard (VSME) is a framework developed by EFRAG specifically designed for small and medium-sized enterprises.
-Unlike the comprehensive ESRS requirements for large companies, VSME provides a proportionate approach that recognizes the limited resources of SMEs while still enabling meaningful sustainability disclosure.
+The Voluntary SME Sustainability Reporting Standard (VSME) is a framework developed by EFRAG specifically for small and medium-sized enterprises.
+Unlike the comprehensive ESRS requirements for large companies (1,000+ data points), VSME provides a proportionate approach with approximately 46 data points — designed to be completable without a dedicated sustainability team.

 Why VSME Matters for Swiss SMEs

-Swiss SMEs are increasingly facing pressure from various stakeholders to demonstrate their sustainability credentials:
+Swiss SMEs are increasingly facing pressure from multiple directions to provide sustainability information:

-- Customer Demand: B2B customers increasingly prefer suppliers with documented sustainability practices.
+- Customer demand: B2B customers in regulated industries (automotive, construction, food) increasingly prefer suppliers who can document their sustainability practices.

-The Basic Module (B3-B11) covers essential sustainability indicators across three pillars:
+The Basic Module spans 12 disclosure requirements (B1–B12) across three pillars:

 Environmental (B3–B7)